 In her article, “Professionalizing the Early Childhood Field,” published on the National Association for the Education of Young Children (NAEYC®) website, Dr. Cheney said, “Gaining new skills in such important areas as collaboration, leadership, brain research, and language and literacy development can boost teacher effectiveness and lead to improved outcomes for young children and families.

 “Of perhaps equal importance,” she continued, “the pursuit of the next degree level provides excellent modeling of a commitment to lifelong learning for colleagues, parents of children in your setting, and to the children themselves.”

 Online Education Degree Programs in Childhood Education

 Walden University, an NCATE-accredited institution with online degree programs, offers many opportunities for lifelong learning in the field of early childhood education.
-Walden’s Richard W. Riley College of Education and Leadership provides online graduate certificate programs for educators, master of arts in teaching degrees (MAT), master’s degrees, post-master’s education degrees, doctorate in education degrees, and online PhD in Education degrees that are informed by NAEYC standards for early childhood professional preparation.
+Walden’s Richard W. Riley College of Education and Human Sciences provides online graduate certificate programs for educators, master of arts in teaching degrees (MAT), master’s degrees, post-master’s education degrees, doctorate in education degrees, and online PhD in Education degrees that are informed by NAEYC standards for early childhood professional preparation.
 These programs include:

 Early Childhood Graduate Certificate Programs

 Update your skills and focus on your special area of interest with one of Walden’s early childhood certificate programs:

 - Early Childhood Advocacy and Public Policy—Explore the theoretical background and practical tools you will need to advocate effectively for young children, families, and the field of early childhood education.

 - Teaching Adults in the Early Childhood Field—Prepare to meet the training and education needs of early childhood professionals.